bloom-solutions/bloom_net_center_client-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/imacchiato/bloom_net_central_client.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at

 ## License